Philharmonia Orchestra: Background

 The name "Philharmonia" was adopted by the impresario and recording producer Walter Legge for a string quartet he brought together in 1941, comprising Henry Holst, Jean Pougnet, Frederick Riddle and Anthony Pini.
 The name was taken from the title page of the published score Legge used for the first work they recorded.
 Temporarily augmented to a septet, the ensemble gave its first concert in the Wigmore Hall, the main item being Ravel's Introduction and Allegro.
 With several changes of personnel the quartet continued to play in concert and in the recording studio during the Second World War.
 In 1942 the editor of The Gramophone, Compton Mackenzie, wrote that he had no hesitation in calling the Philharmonia the best string quartet in the country.

-During the war, Legge was in charge of the music division of ENSA, which provided entertainment for British and allied armed forces.
+During the war, Legge was in charge of the music division of the Entertainments National Service Association (ENSA), which provided entertainment for British and allied armed forces.
 In this role he was in close touch with many first-rate musicians in the armed services, from whom he intended to draw when creating a new orchestra after the end of the war.
 He later set out his guiding principles:

 Before the war, Legge had been assistant to Sir Thomas Beecham at the Royal Opera House, Covent Garden.
 Both men wrongly assumed that they would be able to resume their control of the opera house after the war, and Legge conceived of a new orchestra based there, operating on the lines of the Vienna Philharmonic – playing in the pit for the opera and also giving concerts and making records on its own account.
 The committee appointed by the British government to re-establish opera and ballet at Covent Garden abandoned the pre-war system of opera seasons, in favour of a permanent year-round company.
 Neither Beecham nor Legge was invited to run it.
 Legge nevertheless decided to go ahead with his plans to form an orchestra.
 Although London already had three permanent symphony orchestras – the London Symphony Orchestra (LSO), BBC Symphony Orchestra (BBC SO) and London Philharmonic (LPO), their personnel and standards had declined during the war and he was convinced he could do better.